 Between 2012 and 2050, the United States will experience considerable growth in its older population.
 In 2050, the population aged 65 and over is projected to be 83.7 million, almost double its estimated population of 43.1 million in 2012.
 The Baby Boomers are largely responsible for this increase in the older population, as they began turning 65 in 2011.
 By 2050, the surviving Baby Boomers will be over the age of 85.
 That’s a lot of people who will need help navigating the overwhelming chore of downsizing.

 Penny Catterall, a professional organizer in Bethesda, MD finds that clients want to make sure that their belongings find good new homes, or at least don’t end up in a landfill.
 Here are some of Penny’s recommendations for finding new places for your beloved possessions.

 Everyday clothing – Many charities will happily accept donations of clothing in good shape.
 You can set up a free account with GoGreenDrop, which coordinates home pick-ups with Purple Heart, National Foundation of the Blind, and the Society of St. Vincent de Paul.

-Business clothing – Career Gear,Dress for Success and The Alliance of Career Development Nonprofits (ACDN) have affiliates around the country that accept business clothing donation.
+Business clothing – Career Gear,Dress for Success, and The Alliance of Career Development Nonprofits (ACDN) have affiliates around the country that accept business clothing donations.

 Old linens, towels, and pillows – Think about donating these to your local animal shelter.
 They can be used to line pet cages, dry off wet animals, provide bedding, and cover kennel doors for animals that need some alone time.
 Check with your shelter first, as not all of them accept these items.